menu

 Game 1: The gentlemen I am paired against is really nice and explains that this is his first ever in-paper tournament.
 I knew he was on Manaless Dredge when he was playtesting earlier.
 He won the die roll and elected to draw.
 My opening hand had a turn 1 Emrakul, the Aeons Torn.
 Welcome to Legacy, bud!

 Game 2: I have 2 Grafdigger's Cage in the sideboard, but my first two hands don't see any.
-I kept a slower hand that has cantrips and Disciple of Griselbrand, thinking I can get there.
+I kept a slower hand that has cantrips and Griselbrand, thinking I can get there.
 He managed to go off on turn 3 before I had a chance to Sneak my Grislbrand into play.

-Game 3: My opening hand included Grafdigger's Cage, a Disciple of Griselbrand, some lands, and a few cantrips.
+Game 3: My opening hand included Grafdigger's Cage, a Griselbrand, some lands, and a few cantrips.
 He realized after I played Cage that it was the reason his sideboard had Force of Vigor.
 It took me awhile to find a payoff, but since his only way to win was to Creeping Chill me to death, I just made sure I never fell to 12 life.
-Eventually I found Sneak Attack, and Disciple of Griselbrand and Emrakul, the Aeons Torn teamed up for a one-turn knockout.
+Eventually I found Sneak Attack, and Griselbrand and Emrakul, the Aeons Torn teamed up for a one-turn knockout.

 Financial takeaways: Grafdigger's Cage has received 3 major printings and a Secret Lair run, so the price ceiling on this card is rather low.
 That being said, it doesn't have any true "equivalents" in any format.